Carbonfreezer/multiplayer/README.md

 ```

 Note that the relay server endpoints (`reload`, `enlist`, WebSocket connections) are all routed through `/api/*`.
 Your game's JavaScript needs to connect to WebSocket via `wss://your-domain.com/api/` accordingly.
+With the current implementation, the ws endpoint would be  `wss://your-domain.com/api/ws`.

 ## Systemd service